 Don’t touch the infected area – Not only are your hands covered with countless different types of dirt and germs, but touching patches of cystic acne will agitate the sores and spread the P. acnes bacteria further around your skin.

 Keep your face off the pillow – You wouldn’t hold an oily rag on your cheeks for hours on end, so why would you lay with your head on an oily cloth pillow all night?
-Pillows can quickly build up a layer of grease from your skin and air, and laying your face on them while you sleep is bound to clog your pores.
+Pillows can quickly build up a layer of grease from your skin and air, and laying your face on them while you sleep is bound to clog your pores and send you searching for a cystic acne home remedy.

 Avoid sweating, and wash your skin as soon as possible – A little bit of sweating is good; it helps cleanse your pores.
 But your pores also expand when you sweat, meaning that extended periods of strenuous activity can give dirt, oil, and bacteria the chance to make themselves at home in your skin.
 When you do break a sweat, make sure to clean your skin as soon as possible with cold water and a gentle cleanser.